The Constitution of the

 1. The School retains complete control over all matters relating to its own operations, in particular,

-a. content of courses, workshops, etc. Plus the style and methods of teaching;
+a. content of courses, workshops, etc. and, the style and methods of teaching.

 Article 7 General Meetings